-Members of the board of the Issuer receive remuneration for their activities of EUR 3,000 per annum.
-The chairman receives a remuneration of EUR 5,000 per annum.
-Members of the board living outside of the Netherlands receive an additional remuneration of EUR 500 per meeting, for a maximum of 10 meeting.
+Members of the board of the Issuer receive remuneration for their activities of EUR 5,750 per annum.
+The chairman receives a remuneration of EUR 8,400 per annum.
+Members of the board who travel outside of their home country for a meeting of the board of the Issuer will receive EUR 500 per return travel, with a maximum of 10 return travels per annum.